 #4 One A.M.
 (1916)

-One A.M. is pretty unique in the Chaplin collection.
+One A.M. is unique in the early Chaplin collection.
 For the most part, Chaplin stars alone in the film.
-The Tramp, curiously staged as a wealthy man, is a very drunk man returning home from a night of drinking in the city, and the bulk of the film covers the great difficulties he has of getting into his house and getting to bed, in his drunken state.
+The Tramp, curiously staged as a wealthy man, is a very drunk man returning home from a night of binge-drinking in the city, and the bulk of the film covers the great difficulties he experiences while attempting to break into his own house and get to bed in his drunken state.
 The film closes as he is unable to sleep in his collapsing bed so he curls up in his bathtub.

 #6 The Pawnshop (1916)

-The Tramp works in a pawnshop, and the film is a classic example of Chaplin’s early physical, slapstick comedy.
+The Tramp works in a pawnshop –the film is a classic example of Chaplin’s early physical, slapstick comedy.
 Several scenes of particular amusement: an endless ladder gag outside the shop, and his famous bit wherein a customer brings in a clock to sell.
 The Tramp takes the clock and carefully disassembles it, but then puts all the pieces into the man’s hat and informs him they will not accept the clock for sale.
-Then a crook enters the store and the Tamp comes to the rescue by vanquishing the robber from his hiding place.
+Then a crook enters the store and the Tramp comes to the rescue by vanquishing the robber.

 #8 The Rink (1916)

-This film begins with the-ever-so chaotic Tramp as a waiter, and in the second half he goes to a skating rink where he is actually quite coordinated.
-He accidentally gets into an accident with an attractive young woman which causes a riot, one which he only narrowly escapes from.
+This film begins with the-ever-so chaotic Tramp as a waiter, and in the second half he goes to a skating rink where he is actually quite a coordinated skater.
+However, he accidentally gets into an accident with an attractive young woman which causes a riot, but he narrowly escapes.

 #9 Easy Street (1917)